 Group for Mature Adults (early 60s to mid 70s).
 For high functioning individuals, who despite considerable life success, may experience depression, anxiety and a sense of meaninglessness.
 For some, the prospect of aging or retirement may exacerbate dysfunctional ways of coping that may add to feelings of isolation and alienation.
 A group with others who experience similar issues can provide a useful forum for dealing with stress, reducing loneliness and finding greater meaning.

 Meets Wednesdays 6:45 PM

 Group for Seniors in Transition

-Group for high functioning adults (65 and older) to focus on senior life transitions and enhancing meaning, support and emotional connection in later years.
-The value of group for this population has been underscored in The Harvard Study of Adult Development which tracked the lives of two groups of men for 78 years and shows that meaningful personal connections benefits both health and a sense of well-being.
+Group for high functioning seniors (65 and older) focus on the transitions associated with later years of adult life (retirement, downsizing, age-related health issues, empty nest, and loss) as well as ways of finding new meaning and connection in later years.
+The value of group for this population has been underscored in The Harvard Study of Adult Development which tracked the lives of two groups of men for 78 years and shows that meaningful personal connections benefit both health and sense of well-being.